 In line with our safeguarding policy and statutory guidance, we have clear procedures in school for responding to any concerns about a child’s safety or wellbeing.

 At St. Michael’s, the health and safety of all children is of paramount importance.
+Our most important job is to keep them safe.
 Parents send their children to school each day with the expectation that school provides a secure environment in which their children can flourish.
 St Michael’s, therefore, has to ensure that this expectation becomes reality.

 The school is secure during the school day, so all visitors are asked to report to the main entrance.
 Please be mindful that for everybody’s safety, identification procedures will be carried out; a copy of which are displayed by the office for your information.